pagekite/PyPagekite/doc/MANPAGE.md

      the name of one of the 'built-in' providers, or a URL format string for ad-hoc updating.

+   * <b>--keepalive</b>=`N` <br />
+     Force traffic over idle tunnels every N seconds, to cope with firewalls that kill idle TCP connections.
+Backend only: if set to "auto" (the default), the interval will be adjusted automatically in response to disconnects.

    * <b>--all</b>
      Terminate early if any tunnels fail to register.
    * <b>--new</b>